A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 While a solution in terms of refined treatment of baryonic processes is still possible, several authors have considered the possibility that the problem is rooted in the CDM power spectrum, and explored the effects of suppressed small-scale perturbations.
 Alternative DM models such as warm and mixed DM would naturally lead to a suppression of the power spectrum at small scales, resulting in a reduced dwarf galaxy abundances~\cite{Benson:2012su,Schneider:2014rda}.
 This could be in better agreement with observations~\cite{Maccio:2012qf,Schneider:2011yu,Menci:2012kk}, as shown in Fig.~\ref{Menci_Fig1} (left panels) for the case of a WDM spectrum corresponding to a thermal relic particle $m_X=1$ keV.
 Assuming a WDM spectrum also yields a quiescent fraction of satellite dwarf galaxies in agreement with observations.
-In fact, the delay in the average collapse time of the first structures in WDM scenarios results into a prolonged star formation history in small mass objects, thus yielding a larger fraction of star-forming low-mass satellites at low redshifts compared to the CDM case~\cite{Calura:2014pla,Calura:2014pla}, as shown in the righ-panel of Fig.~\ref{Menci_Fig1}.
+In fact, the delay in the average collapse time of the first structures in WDM scenarios results into a prolonged star formation history in small mass objects, thus yielding a larger fraction of star-forming low-mass satellites at low redshifts compared to the CDM case~\cite{Calura:2014pla}, as shown in the right panel of Fig.~\ref{Menci_Fig1}.\footnote{Note that the result on the right panel has not been published, but the quiescent fraction for this case was instead computed specifically for this White Paper.
+However, the model adopted is exactly that used to compute the results in ref.~\cite{Calura:2014pla}.
+All details on the model can be found therein. }